My First Blog Post Here + PMS and food

 For the past few years I have been struggling with PMS symptoms + heavy/painful periods.
 And half-heartedly been searching for information on how to minimize symptoms and find balance with food.
 I first started doing some research a few years ago, but work and family kept me too busy to dig deeper into it.
 I guess some of it was also that I simply accepted my condition, because the only information that women (including me) tend to get in this area is that "it's common when you had children* that your PMS and periods get worse".

 * My kids are 12 and 10 now.

-Then my gynecologist found out earlier this year that I had a few small cysts on my ovaries causing the heavy bleeding - and I was told my only options were to get on the pill, hormone spiral and/or to have a TCRE.
+Then my gynecologist found out earlier this year that I had a few fibroids on my ovaries causing the heavy bleeding - and I was told my only options were to get on the pill, hormone spiral and/or to have a TCRE.
 I thought about it for a while, did more research and decided that none of that was for me.
 It just didn't feel right.

 I have just started reading the book and already found out that there are many things we can do to support our own bodies in this area.
 I've also started using her app My Flotracker, and find it especially useful for food and workout tips - what to eat and when to best support your body, and how to plan your workouts for optimal results in your cycle.

 During my research so far, I've also learned that fibroids are often caused by an estrogen dominance (=low progesteron levels) and, most importantly, that estrogen dominance can be stabilized by carefully choosing the food we eat, when we eat certain foods + eliminating toxins in foods, beauty products etc.

 If you enjoy natural hormone balance, then estrogen and progesterone work a little like yin and yang in your body.
 But hormonal imbalance in women is unfortunately a very common modern world problem, and many women are getting by on the minimal amount of progesterone.
 And because of this, we are struggling emotionally and physically.